Women’s fertility is influenced by many factors, including age. Some measures can help nature to make your dream of becoming pregnant a reality.

 - luteal phase (after ovulation)

 Day 1 of the cycle corresponds to the first day of menstruation.

-The duration of the maturation period of the ovum, called the follicular phase, varies.
+The period of maturation of the ovum, called the follicular phase, varies.
 The luteal phase normally lasts 14 days.
 If the menstrual cycle is regular, ovulation will occur in the middle of the cycle, that is, 14 days after the start of the last period.
 However, if the cycle is irregular, it is more difficult to predict ovulation.
-The high fertility period begins about five days before ovulation and fertility is at its peak on the day of ovulation and the day preceding it.
+The period of high fertility begins about five days before ovulation and fertility is at its peak on the day of ovulation and the day preceding it.

 The fertile window